> Clinics and Services

 > Pediatrics > Chair Members > Keith Mann, MD

 Associate Chair for Quality Improvement for the Department of

 Pediatrics and the Medical Director for Quality and Safety for

-Children's Mercy Hospitals and Clinics.
+Children's Mercy Kansas City.
 Dr. Mann is also a general

 pediatrician with an emphasis on the evidence based care of

 hospitalized children.
 His major areas of interest include patient-

 education improvement and patient safety education for residents,

 fellows, hospital employees, and faculty.